 The Little Cougar is awarded to individuals who have served the Western States Endurance Run organization through the years in extraordinarily significant ways.

-Past Little Cougar Awardees are (in alphabetical order) Gordy Ainsleigh, Charles Gabri, Richard Goodwin, Stan Jensen, Doug Latimer, Bob Lind, M.D., Mo Livermore, John Medinger, Wayne Miles, Tony Rossmann, Charles Savage, Curt Sproul, Larry Suddjian, Gary Towle, M.D., Betty Veal, R.N., Shannon Weil, Tom Winter and Royce Zumalt.
+All Little Cougar Awardees are (in alphabetic order): Gordy Ainsleigh, Mark Falcone, Charles Gabri, Phil Gardner, Richard Goodwin, Stan Jensen, Ted Knudsen, Doug Latimer, Bob Lind, M.D., Mo Livermore, John Medinger, Wayne Miles, Antonio “Tony” Rossmann, Charles Savage, Diana, Desiree and LeGrand Scott, Greg Soderlund, Curt Sproul, Larry Suddjian, Gary Towle, M.D., John Trent, Tim Twietmeyer, Betty Veal, R.N., Shannon Weil, Tom Winter and Royce Zumalt.